Seeing our children for who they really are

 While most of us have probably heard about the Theory of Multiple Intelligences (first developed by Dr. Howard Gardner in 1983) that lists out eight types of intelligences, how many of us actually know which ones our children possess?

 How can we help our children tap the potential of their unique giftings if we have not yet identified what they are?
-Another survey, conducted by the United Overseas Bank in May of last year discovered just that only half of the parents surveyed were familiar with their children’s giftings and most of them were unsure of how to access that potential.
+Another survey, conducted by the United Overseas Bank in May 2016 discovered just that only half of the parents surveyed were familiar with their children’s giftings and most of them were unsure of how to access that potential.

 In her book, 8 Great Smarts: Discover and Nurture Your Child’s Intelligences, Dr. Kathy Koch helps parents recognise their children’s “multiple smarts”.
 She breaks down the eight different intelligences into simple-to-remember “smarts”: word, logic, picture, music, body, nature, people and self.